Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
 - Original Xbox
   - I don't own one (yet).
 Is CXBX-Reloaded capable to run homebrew flawlessly?!
 Homebrew games were much too slow last time I tested it.
   - Tricky situation.
-Developing with the XDK nees quite some work to setup (A virtual machine with Windows XP is recommended).
+Developing with the XDK needs quite some work to setup (A virtual machine with Windows XP is recommended).
 The [nxdk](https://github.com/XboxDev/nxdk) does not work with CXBX-Reloaded. 🙁
     <br/>
     <br/>
 - Xbox 360